The Potential of Business AI: Engineering Best Practices

 11.2.
 Different AI Deployment Strategies

 Another strategy is on-premise deployment, where the AI systems are installed directly on the company’s hardware.
 This method provides better control over data and more customization options but requires significant investment in infrastructure and ongoing maintenance.
-IBM provides insights and services around on-premise AI deployment, which can be explored here.
+IBM provides insights and services around on-premise AI deployment.

 Each of these deployment strategies has its own set of advantages and challenges, and the choice largely depends on specific business requirements, such as data sensitivity, scalability needs, and budget constraints.